jdhindsa/iosdev-starter-kit/Foundation/URL Loading System/NSURLSession.md

     guard let data = data else {
         return
     }

+    // If required, do your JSON Decoding here.
+Otherwise, you can just print the data as a String.

     if let result = String(data: data, encoding: .utf8) {
         print(result)
     }